madf/blog-engine/design-considerations.md

 The administrative part consists of the following pages:
  * login page;
  * index page;
+ * year index page;
  * post preview page;
  * post edit page;
  * new post pseudo-page.

 The login page is a simple login/password form.
 Unauthorized users are redirected to the login page if they try to access admin pages.
 Upon a successfull login, the user is redirected back to the original page, or to the index page.

 The index page shows a list of recent posts, ordered from the most recent to the least recent.
 Each post is represented by an exerpt which contains the date, the title, the first picture from the first carousel block and a shortened first block of text.
 The link from the each exerpt goes to the preview page.
+There is also a dedicated button that redirects to the post edit page.
+This index supports pagination by query params 'page' and 'perPage'.
+If not specified, they default to page 0 and 10 posts per page.

+Same applies to the year index.

 The preview page shows the post in the same way as it is rendered (or would be rendered, for private posts) in the static public part, except that it has an 'Edit' button which redirects to the edit page.